Last updated:

 Covid-19 vaccinations

-In line with expert advice, the NHS is offering Covid-19 vaccines to those at greater risk of serious illness.
+Covid-19 is more serious in some population groups.
+In line with expert advice, the NHS is offering vaccines to those at greater risk of serious illness from Covid-19.

 The Covid-19 vaccination programme is delivered by the NHS, and Wokingham Borough Council is supporting the programme in any practical way we can.

-Please visit the Community Directory and search “Covid-19 vaccination” for the latest information.
+Please visit the Community Directory and search “Covid-19 vaccination” for the latest information on who is eligible and where to get the vaccine locally.

-When you visit a vaccination centre, bring your NHS number (or your booking reference number), and wear a face covering if you can.
+When you get your vaccination, bring your NHS number (or your booking reference number), and wear a face covering if you can.

 Useful links and guides

-- Covid-19 vaccination for women of childbearing age, currently pregnant, planning a pregnancy or breastfeeding
+- For women of childbearing age, currently pregnant, planning a pregnancy or breastfeeding

 - For people with a weakened immune system